 The deadline to petition for on-campus housing has passed.
 We expect that students will have found alternative living arrangements at this time.
 If you have any questions, please email the Dean of Students Office at deanofstudents@wheatoncollege.

-- There will be no social programming during this time.
+- There will be no in-person, social programming during this time.

 - All non-Wheaton guests are prohibited from visiting residence halls and campus buildings.